 No matter if you are launching your online store now or have been running it for some time, before crafting a new marketing strategy, take inventory of what you have now.

 Now, let’s talk about what you want to achieve – what your goals are.
-Because you want to change something, right, to turn your business more successful with a new action plan.
+Because you want to change something, right, to make your business more successful with a new action plan.

 The simple formula that shows how more sales are achieved is this one: